 Every time we go on a road trip I always pack my son’s backpack with a book, an electronic device, a few snacks/drinks, and a notebook with colored pencils or crayons.
-I always love when I see him grab his crayons or colored pencils instead of his electronics.
+I always love it when I see him grab his crayons or colored pencils instead of his electronics.
 Creativity is something that I love and love when I see the kids enjoy it as much as me.

-Now having crayons in the car or in my purse scares me a little, thinking they could get on something that I don’t want them on so that’s why I decided to make them in chapstick form with lids.
+So, that’s why I decided to make them in chapstick form with lids.
 That way when they put them away I know that they will be good.
 They are super easy to make too, which makes me happy.

 - Empty chapstick tubes